Food and drinks in Finnish sauna culture

 The best drink to have in the sauna is, of course, water.
 Staying hydrated is essential.

 In addition to water, Finns love a saunajuoma, a sauna drink of your choice.
 It might be a soft drink or a low-alcoholic beverage, sipped between sauna sessions or enjoyed as a refreshing treat afterwards.
 A sauna beer is a classic choice, with or without alcohol.
 For many Finns, nothing beats a crisp, cold beer in the fresh air after a hot sauna.
-If you want something truly local, opt for a Finnish long drink, lonkero.
-The classic version is made with grapefruit and gin, but nowadays there are plenty of other flavours as well.

 A friendly remember to all sauna beginners: the alcohol in drinks and the heat of a sauna don’t mix well.
 If you’re thirsty for more, better get dressed and head out – in fact, Finns often enjoy a sauna evening before a night out.